 I’m currently en-route from Seattle to Cancun (almost for free!) (hello from 38k feet!), and I’m sitting in a Premium Class seat as I write this post.
 It has been about three hours into the flight, with two hours to go.
 To be honest, at first I was dreading another 5 hour flight in Economy Class, but this flight has already gone by quickly.
 We are currently somewhere over Texas and will soon be making our way over the Gulf towards Cancun.

 I’m glad I’m an Alaska Airlines Elite member as I was upgraded to the Premium Class seat for free.
 Overall, the Premium Class experience has been awesome, so I just wanted to share a bit more with all of you.

 The snacks from the snack box were okay, but nothing amazing.
 The dark chocolate was my favourite, the cranberries and almonds didn’t taste the best so I didn’t finish those.
 The “champagne”, however, was awesome.
-Even though it is sparking wine, it actually tasted more like champagne – cool!
-The orange tea was great as usual.
+Even though it is sparkling wine, it actually tasted more like champagne – cool!

 Complimentary snack boxes are only offered during the first drink service, however, free alcoholic drinks are available during every drink service.
 Alaska usually completes three drink “rounds” on flights of five hours or more, so that means three free alcoholic drinks for Premium Class passengers on Alaska’s longest flights.

 During the second drink service, I decided to try the Bloody Mary, but wasn’t impressed and frankly, it didn’t taste good at all.

 After that, I’m working on this blog post and really enjoying the Premium Class experience.
 I can see the flight attendants are preparing one final drink service and I think I’m going to try some Baileys this time.